bstempi/vindinium-client/README.md

 ## Overview

-This is a simpel Java client for the [Vindinium](http://vindinium.org) game.
+This is a simple Java client for the [Vindinium](http://vindinium.org) game.
 Vindinium is a simple game played by an AI via HTTP that I found via Reddit.

 The project is created using the Google HTTP client and GSON.
 I decided to write a client because other clients seem to have some strange/verbose ways of parsing server communication and of presenting the game.
 This client is focused on staying out of the way and letting people develop AIs to play.
 It is also meant to be very easy to extend.